What Do I Need To Apply For A Commercial Construction Loan?

 - 4 Most Recent Bank Statements

-- Bank Statements for the Past Two Years
+- Tax Returns for the Last Two Years

 Most will also request professional licenses or government filings of your business, such as:

 - Contractor’s or trade license for the state you are working in

 - IRS Form stating your business’s Federal EIN Number.